1938 Irish general election

 The 1938 Irish general election to the 10th Dáil was held on Friday, 17 June following the dissolution of the 9th Dáil on 27 May 1938 by the Presidential Commission on the request of Taoiseach Éamon de Valera.
-It was a snap election, less than a year after the previous election, the proximate cause being the government's loss of an opposition motion recommending use of arbitration to resolve Civil Service labour disputes.
+This snap election was held less than a year after the previous election, caused by the government's loss of an opposition motion recommending use of arbitration to resolve Civil Service labour disputes.
 The general election took place in 34 parliamentary constituencies throughout Ireland for 138 seats in Dáil Éireann.
 It was the first election held after the coming into force of the Constitution of Ireland on 29 December 1937.

-Fianna Fáil won the first overall majority in the history of the State.
+Fianna Fáil won, achieving the first majority in the history of the State.

 The 10th Dáil met at Leinster House on 30 June to nominate the Taoiseach for appointment by President Douglas Hyde and to approve the appointment of a new government of Ireland on the nomination of the Taoiseach.
 Outgoing Taoiseach Éamon de Valera was re-appointed leading a single-party Fianna Fáil government.